 - 3. Provide a clear pathway to engagement.
 After someone comes the first time, what are their next steps?
 How do they connect into the life of your church?
 Do you have a plan for them?
-To go deeper, watch the Pathways to Discipleship video on the new disciples video at www.gnjumc.org. - 4.
+To go deeper, check out the Discipleship Pathways booklet and watch the Pathways to Discipleship video at www.gnjumc.org/ congregationalvitality. - 4.
 Answer the question: What are the rules?
 Every person in your congregation (particularly a new person) is quietly wondering what the "rules" are.
 What does it take to be considered a part of this community?
 The answer to that question should be clear, succinct and repeated often.
 An example might be:

 To be a committed part of this community, our expectation is worship PLUS 1.
-We expect you to be at worship whenever you're in town AND to take part in at least one other ministry of our church: small group, mission day, children's ministry, etc.
+We expect you to participate in worship whenever you're in town AND to take part in at least one other ministry of our church: small group, mission day, children's ministry, etc.